Studying excited-state-specific perturbation theory on the Thiel set: Theory

 where $\hat{R}$ projects onto the ESMF state, $\hat{P}$ projects onto the subspace containing the Aufbau and all singly-excited configurations, and $\hat{Q}=1-\hat{P}$. $\hat{H}$ is the full Hamiltonian, whereas $\hat{F}$ is the Fock operator formed from the ESMF one-body density matrix.
 Note that, in part, this choice of $\hat{H}_0$ is employed so as to ensure size intensivity. \cite{Clune-ESMP2-2020} In previous ESMP2 work, the level shift $\epsilon$ has not been used, and all results reported as ``ESMP2'' below use $\epsilon = 0$.
 By instead setting a positive value for $\epsilon$, we can widen the zeroth order energy spacing that separates the singles from the doubles and triples, which as discussed above may help mitigate perturbative failures in larger $\pi$ systems.
 Due to the structure of $\hat{H}_0$, the only modification that $\epsilon$ makes to ESMP2's working equations is to shift the zeroth order Hamiltonian matrix's diagonal in the amplitude equations, and so adopting a nonzero $\epsilon$ involves a trivial algorithmic change.
 As the ESMP2 excitation energy is

 we also add $\epsilon$ to the denominators in the standard MP2 energy expression so as to maintain a balanced treatment between the ground and excited state.
 Of course, the value chosen for $\epsilon$ will matter, and after some preliminary testing revealed that shifts below 0.2 $\mathrm{E_h}$ made very little difference, we ran the full test set with the substantially larger shift value of 0.5 $\mathrm{E_h}$ to find out what would happen with a much more aggressive shift.
 Interestingly, this resulted in substantially better excitation energies, and so we have not attempted to optimize $\epsilon$ any further in this study.
+We show examples of individual states' shift sensitivities in the Supplementary Material.
 All results presented below that are labeled ``$\epsilon$-ESMP2'' employed $\epsilon = 0.5\ \mathrm{E_h}$.